majagrubic/maggiesfitness/content/posts/2020-02-20--things-I-wish-someone-told-me/index.md

 #### Aim for progress over perfection
 This one took me a long long time to implement fully.
 I would decide that from Monday I'm eating 100% clean and in line with my macros.
 I would buy all this nice food and by Thursday/Friday
-I would be eating pizzas, cakes, burgers... my body was craving all the fatty/sugary food.
-Starting a new diet regimen takes time for body to adjust.
-Be patient and be consistent.
+I would be eating pizzas, cakes, burgers, because my body was craving all the fatty/sugary food.
+It takes a while for your body to adjust to the new diet regimen.
-Nobody eats 100% clean, except maybe people competing in physique competitions, but even they do it for a limited period of time.
+The smaller the changes, the easier the adjustment.
+The key is to be patient and be consistent.
+And remember - nobody eats 100% clean, except maybe physique competitors, but even they do it for a limited period of time.
-In order for nutrition plan to be consistent, it needs to be maintainable, and maintainable means eating the foods you like.
+In order for nutrition plan to be stick, it needs to be maintainable, and maintainable means eating the foods you like.
 The rule that most fitness experts recommend is 80/20 - 80% clean, 20% whatever.
-So for example, having a pizza for lunch every day will break 80/20 rule, but having a slice(!) of pizza once a week is perfectly acceptable.
+It took me a long long time to get this nailed down.
+Now I treat food as fuel (yes, I eat endless amounts of chicken breasts and veggies), but also enjoy fried/fatty/sugary food from time to time.

 #### Count macros
 What are macros?
 Simplified, macro nutrients are the 3 big groups that our body needs: proteins, carbohydrates and fats (as opposed to micronutrients - vitamins and minerals).
 How many of each you need is very individual - depends on your height, weight, regular activity levels, training regimen, goals...
 Try to get someone to do it for you.
 There's a free Macros Inc. facebook group and they offer macros calculations.
 For tracking, a lot of people use MyFitnessPal, which is also free.
-There are some paid apps (RP strength) that do macros calculations and .
+There are some paid apps (RP strength) that do macros calculations and tracking.
 I've personally paid someone to do that for me, and I'm tracking them in a notebook (oldschool I know).
 What I don't like about
 MyFitnessPal is that you need to log the entire meal (eg. 200g of chicken, 50g of potatoes), which I find time consuming.
 When logging macros in my notebook I just log how much of each I've had, so it's just three numbers.

 ### Don't be afraid of the gym